pulumi/docs/BLOGGING.md

 - [ ] As mentioned, use the Hugo blog-post generator instead of copying another post: ```hugo new --kind blog-post blog/my-new-post```
 - [ ] Drafts will not be published, so either set `draft: false` or or delete it.
 - [ ] Spell and grammar check.
 Consider using a service such as [Grammarly](http://grammarly.com).
-- [ ] Check for a break `<!--more-->` after the first paragraph.
-This ensures a correct break on the blog landing page.
+- [ ] Check for a break `<!--more-->` after the first paragraph, and ensure that your post's introduction looks right on the blog home page.
 - [ ] Check the meta_image - Avoid using an animated GIF, Twitter summary cards use the first image which may be black in the case of `asciinema` screen captures.
 - [ ] Preview locally.
 Check formatting, links, and images for appearance.
 - [ ] Use the [Twitter card validator](https://cards-dev.twitter.com/validator) to check the how the blog appears in a tweet (use the preview provided in the PR).